Sometimes, our utterances

 are to choose between two words that are morphologically identical but semantically

 different.
-Examples of such words are "a few and few" and "a little and little".
+Examples of such words are "a few and few", "a little and little".

 Few, a few, little and a

-little are quantifiers.
+little function as quantifiers when they precede nouns.
 They tell the quantity of the nouns that follow them.
 In order not to deviate from the thematic preoccupation of this article, only "a few" and "few" will be discussed.

 generally used with countable nouns.
 In English, countable nouns are nouns that